William Buick Profile

 Buick then took Hurricane Lane to the Grand Prix de Paris at Longchamp where a six-length victory on soft ground showed the versatility of Godolphin's next star attraction.

-William Buick's partner is Jane Duncan, and they have a son called Thomas.
+William Buick's married his partner Jane Duncan in 2021, and they have a son called Thomas.

 Buick is fluent in English, Norwegian, Danish, and German.